-We’re proud to present six national flagship events with panels of local feminist speakers, in Glasgow, Sheffield, Nottingham, Bristol, Cardiff and London, plus two special presentations with the Lexi and the BFI.
+We’re proud to present six national flagship events with panels of local feminist speakers, in Glasgow, Sheffield, Nottingham, Bristol, Cardiff and in London with the London Feminist Film Festival, plus two special presentations with the Lexi and the BFI.

 Look out for our free Revolt, She Said zine at all participating venues – and help yourself to a free digital download here.
 For now, click on the film titles below for new essays by friends des femmes on our key films, and read our introductory CDFesto:

 May ‘68 in France expressed a fundamental version of freedom: not freedom to succeed, but freedom to revolt.
 Political revolutions ultimately betray revolt because they cease to question themselves.
 Revolt, as I understand it – psychic revolt, analytic revolt, artistic revolt – refers to a permanent state of questioning, of transformations, an endless probing of appearances.